German minister Altmaier breaks nose in tumble from stage

 Television footage showed Altmaier stepping down from the podium and then cut to the audience applauding, before they gasped and their hands went to their mouths at the sight of his fall.

-Medics, including a doctor in the audience, rushed to his aid and he was later taken to hospital.
+Medics, including a doctor in the audience, rushed to his aid and he was taken to hospital.
+An official said he had broken his nose.

-The Economy Ministry said in a statement: “Economy Minister Altmaier tripped on the stairs and fell when he was leaving the stage at the digital summit today.”

-Officials said Altmaier, a close ally of Chancellor Angela Merkel, would not attend Wednesday’s session of the federal cabinet in Berlin.
+The official said Altmaier, a close ally of Chancellor Angela Merkel, would not attend Wednesday’s session of the federal cabinet in Berlin.

+“After the panicky moments of my fall I was very well cared for by the staff at Dortmund Clinic,” Altmaier later tweeted.
+“Nothing serious apart from cuts and bruises.”

+Merkel, who spoke later at the same summit, said Altmaier had asked her to convey his greetings.

 A pro-European, Altmaier has been a strong advocate of Franco-German initiatives to help Europe’s heavy industries respond to challenge from digital upstarts from China and the United States.